-Lokshen kugel is an extremely traditional Ashkenazi Jewish food, and it appeared on my family’s Shabbat table almost every week when I was a child.
-In essence, it is a sweet pudding made with noodles – lokshen in Yiddish – and it can also contain dried fruit, spice, and even a creamy custard in its dairy incarnation.
+Lokshen pudding, also known as lokshen kugel, is an extremely traditional Ashkenazi Jewish food.
+It appeared on my family’s Shabbat table almost every week when I was a child.
+It’s a sweet dessert made with noodles – lokshen in Yiddish – and it can also contain dried fruit, spice, and even a creamy custard in its dairy incarnation.

-Almost every Friday of my childhood I would watch my Mum as she made the lokshen kugel.
-Melting the margarine, mixing in the sugar, fruit and egg, then measuring out some of the lokshen she’d cooked which was destined both for the kugel, and for the chicken soup.
-Mum would then put half the kugel mixture into the dish, add a layer of stewed apple or other fruit, then spread the rest of the lokshen on the top.
-Into the oven, and ready in time for Friday night dinner.
-YUM!
-If we were lucky we’d be allowed to have a scoop on the plate with our main course.
-Sounds horrible, tastes fantastic!
+Almost every Friday of my childhood I would watch my Mum as she made lokshen pudding.
+Melting the margarine, mixing in the sugar, fruit and egg, then measuring out some cooked lokshen from a batch which was destined both for the kugel, and for the chicken soup.

-Anyway, a while ago I decided to make a lokshen kugel, so I phoned my Mum for advice.
+A while ago I decided to treat my daughter Kipper to the delights of a lokshen pudding, so I phoned my Mum for advice.